Cystic Acne Agony

 Like almost every type of acne, the cystic variety is triggered by hormones.
-With cystic acne, for reasons unknown, the skin's oil glands become hypersensitive to excess male hormones (women have male hormones that trigger acne), and react by overproducing sebum—so much, in fact, that the oil gland itself becomes engorged, swollen, and hardened with the excess.
+With cystic acne, for reasons unknown, the skin's oil glands become hypersensitive to excess male hormones (women have male hormones that trigger acne), and react by overproducing sebum (an oily substance produced by the body to lubricate and waterproof skin).
+So much sebum is produced that the oil gland itself becomes engorged, swollen, and hardened with the excess.
 Unable to push almost any of the extra oil to the surface, the gland bursts underneath the skin, creating the large swollen mass (called a nodule or cyst) below the skin's surface.
 Once that occurs you are in the throes of this terribly painful and unsightly type of acne.

 Although not a lot is known about what causes some people to get cystic acne, there is likely a genetic component involved.
 Given the strong hormonal component, it is most likely to occur during these times or if certain disorders are present:

 - The onset of puberty (when hormones go bonkers)

 - Polycystic ovary syndrome (a condition caused by a hormonal imbalance in a woman's ovaries)